A Guide to Community Avitourism Projects is Available in Spanish

 We received a wonderful response to our mini-grant invitation.
-It’s really exciting to see such creativity and so many varied organizations across all geographical areas thinking about urban birds, conservation, and the arts in their local communities.
+It’s really exciting to see such creativity and so many varied organizations across all geographical areas working collaboratively to center equity, include the culture, birds, conservation, and the arts.

 La Mujer Obrera, Texas

 Friends of Oxon Run Park, Washington DC